 - Interpreting our lobby exhibit and answering visitor questions.

 - Assisting Planetarium Staff with other activities for the public, such as our solar observing telescope demonstration.

 Sailing Center Program

 This program introduces junior volunteers to the background of running a sailing fleet of 12 JY15 and more than 50 Dyer Dhows.
 Each summer, volunteers get the exciting opportunity to get hands-on experience of being on the water.
-Each class begins with a classroom “chalk talk” or conversation about that day’s activities, followed by practicing sailing techniques lead by US SAILING-certified sailing instructors on the Mystic River.
-Volunteers are the helping hands for the instructors, ready and willing to support the program, and help to allow it to run smoothly.
+Each class begins with a classroom “chalk talk” or conversation about that day’s activities, followed by practicing sailing techniques led by US SAILING-certified sailing instructors on the Mystic River.
+Volunteers are the helping hands for the instructors, ready and willing to support the program, and help it to run smoothly.
 This is a rain-or-shine program so be sure to check the weather the morning of and come prepared with the correct gear.